bog-walk/project-euler-python/README.md

 Some problems have been altered to either generalise their goal or implement further constraints, as influenced by the problem outlines found on [HackerRank](https://www.hackerrank.com/contests/projecteuler/challenges).

-60/100 solved: :snake: :snake: :snake: :snake: :snake: :snake: :black_circle: :black_circle: :black_circle: :black_circle:
+70/100 solved: :snake: :snake: :snake: :snake: :snake: :snake: :snake: :black_circle: :black_circle: :black_circle:

 ### Structure Guideline